 Before becoming Admissions Director at CooperRiis, Michelle worked as a therapist in community mental health on an Assertive Community Treatment Team (ACT) in Jackson, Swain, and Macon Counties, North Carolina.
 Individuals she worked with had been diagnosed with Severe and Persistent Mental Illness (SPMI) and had frequent psychiatric hospitalizations.
 With the support and establishing long-term client relationships, she and her team members helped clients achieve their goals proving that they were much more than just their diagnosis.

 I enjoy the opportunity to connect families and individuals to the strong person-centered recovery community environment at CooperRiis.

-Her graduate school internship requirements were an internship in community mental health working with children, as well as counseling with young adults in jobs and career training with and a strong focus on social justice.
+Her graduate school internship requirements were an internship in community mental health, working with children, counseling young adults in jobs, and career training with a strong focus on social justice.

 Michelle is a ‘dog momma’ to a three-year-old rescue golden retriever mix.
 Together they enjoy exploring the beauty of Western North Carolina.
 She also delights in cooking and spending time with her family.